libssh2/libssh2/docs/libssh2_session_callback_set2.md

 ## LIBSSH2_CALLBACK_MACERROR

 Called when a mismatched MAC has been detected in the transport layer.
-If the function returns 0, the packet will be accepted nonetheless.
+If the function returns 0, the packet is accepted nonetheless.

 ## LIBSSH2_CALLBACK_X11